Azure-Samples/ms-identity-nodejs-webapi-onbehalfof-azurefunctions/README.md

 1. The function app will run on `http://localhost:7071/api` when you test it locally.
 2. The function app will run on `https://<yournodejsfunction>.azurewebsites.net` when you run it deployed to Azure.

-You will need a **client** for calling the web API.
-Refer to the sample: [JavaScript single-page application calling a custom web API with MSAL.js 2.x using the auth code flow with PKCE](https://github.com/Azure-Samples/ms-identity-javascript-callapi).
+You will need a **client** for calling the Web API.
+Refer to the sample: [JavaScript single-page application calling a custom Web API with MSAL.js 2.x using the auth code flow with PKCE](https://github.com/Azure-Samples/ms-identity-javascript-callapi).

 Once you install the **client** app, do:

 1. Open the `App\apiConfig.js` file.
-1. Find the key `Enter_the_Web_Api_Uri_Here` and replace the existing value with the coordinates of your web API (e.g. `http://localhost:7071/api`).
+1. Find the key `Enter_the_Web_Api_Uri_Here` and replace the existing value with the coordinates of your Web API (e.g. `http://localhost:7071/api`).
-1. Find the key `Enter_the_Web_Api_Scope_Here` and replace the existing value with the scopes for your web API (e.g. `api://cd96451f-9709-4a95-b1f5-79da05cf8502/.default`).
+1. Find the key `Enter_the_Web_Api_Scope_Here` and replace the existing value with the scopes for your Web API (e.g. `api://cd96451f-9709-4a95-b1f5-79da05cf8502/.default`).

-Then, for the **OBO** flow, add this client application as a knownClientApplication.
+Then, for the **OBO** flow, add this **client** application as a knownClientApplication.
 To do so, navigate to **Azure Portal**.
 Then:

 - Find your **App Registration**.
 - Navigate to do **Manifest**.